xiaoli-dong/pcrValidator/README.md

 ```

 # Quick start
- pcrValidator takes an csv file, in which each line describles a PCR assays and a fasta format sequences file, which contains the target sequences.
-The assay csv file can contain multiple lines and each line describe an assay and  uses the following format: assay_name, forward_primer_name, forward_primer_seq, reverse_primer_name, reverse_primer_seq, probe_name, probe_seq.
+ pcrValidator takes a csv file, in which each line describles a PCR assays and a fasta format sequence file, which contains the target sequences.
+The assay csv file can contain multiple lines and each line describes an assay with the following format: assay_name, forward_primer_name, forward_primer_seq, reverse_primer_name, reverse_primer_seq, probe_name, probe_seq.

 See below an example assay csv file